memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 !!! note
     SERVER_IP - Change it to your host IP address.

-Finally, we can start the alert manager with the following command:
+Finally, we can start the Alert Manager with the following command:
 ```
 sudo systemctl daemon-reload && sudo systemctl enable alertmanager && sudo systemctl start alertmanager && sudo systemctl status alertmanager
 ```